ktaylor63/southeast/site/content/articles/protecting-military-readiness-and-the-iconic-gopher-tortoise-at-the-same-time.md

 ---
-title: 'Protecting Military Readiness and the Iconic Gopher Tortoise at the Same Time'
+title: 'Protecting military readiness and the iconic gopher tortoise at the same time'
 subtitle: 'Credit Strategy Looks to Add More Outdoor Recreation Opportunities'
 date: '2017-03-24'
 type: feature